 You can only have one Concentration spell active at a time (per character).
 Casting another Concentration Spell will replace the ongoing effects of the previous one.

-Levelling Progression for the Circle of Spores Build
+Early-Game Levelling 2-4 for your BG3 Circle of Spores Druid Build

 Level 2